 GEORGE A. CROTON

 George Croton is an associate with Keesal, Young & Logan (KYL) in its San Francisco office.
 His practice focuses on general civil litigation matters in KYL’s Securities, Employment, and Maritime practice areas.
-George is also certified by the International Association of Privacy Professionals in United States private sector privacy law (CIPP/US) and a member of the KYL’s Cybersecurity and Privacy Law practice.
+George is also certified by the International Association of Privacy Professionals in United States private sector privacy law (CIPP/US) and a member of KYL’s Privacy & Data Security practice groups.

 George graduated cum laude from San Francisco State University with a B.A. in geography.
 In 2018, George graduated cum laude from the University of California Hastings College of the Law.
 At UC Hastings George obtained CALI and Witkin awards for achieving the highest grades in his Constitutional Law, Water Law and International Commercial Arbitration classes, and graduated as a member of the Pro Bono Society.
 During his time at UC Hastings, George served as a Technology Editor for the Hastings Law Journal and managed the SCOCABlog, which publishes articles covering the Supreme Court of California.
 The Hastings Law Journal published George’s note entitled, “It’s Always Windy in McCain Valley: Vicarious Liability Under the Migratory Bird Treaty Act.”
 While a law student George also served as a judicial extern for the Honorable Laurel Beeler at the Northern District of California.